-There’s not much snowboarding going on in Florida, but both Zumiez and Burton bring the cool to the Sunshine State so visitors can take it home with them.
-Both stock snowboarding shoes, clothes and other equipment.
-Zumiez has skateboarding clothes, too.
+There’s not much snowboarding going on in Florida, but both Zumiez brings the cool to the Sunshine State so visitors can take it home with them.
+It stocks snowboarding shoes, clothes and other equipment as well as skateboarding clothes.

 Head to Kipling for some of the niftiest bags, purses and totes on the planet.
 Born in Antwerp, Belgium, in 1987, Kipling and its designers plugged into what a woman needs when it comes to purses and bags: long straps, easy-wear fabric and pockets, lots of pockets.
 Kipling makes luggage, too, a sensible buy if you need another place to stash souvenirs for the trip home.

 Brahmin, an American manufacturer, specializes in handbags, mostly in leather and some with stylish detailing such as embossing and mixed media adornments.
 Tuck your outlet shopping savings into a sweet periwinkle wallet.

 A stop into IT’SUGAR is just what a weary shopper needs to boost her flagging energy.
 If the candy store doesn’t have something to satisfy the sweet tooth and pump up the metabolism, it likely doesn’t exist.
 That includes Beast Mode Chocolates by Marshawn Lynch, NFL running back.
 Gummy everything, too.